turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetHeapAllocationCountDisplay(bool active)	-- toggle display of heap allocation statistics if info display is enabled
 - SetVRAMUsageDisplay(bool active)	-- toggle display of video memory usage if info display is enabled
 - SetColorGradingHelper(bool value)	-- toggale color grading helper display in the top left corner
+- IsHDRSupported() : bool	-- returns whther HDR display output is supported on the current monitor
+- SetHDR(bool)	-- sets HDR display mode (if monitor supports it)
 - GetCanvas() : Canvas canvas  -- returns a copy of the application's current canvas
 - SetCanvas(Canvas canvas)  -- applies the specified canvas to the application
 - Exit() -- Closes the program